Elam and Bender find Mrs. Torrance

 "Maybe she was here studying the old Grand Alliance installations?"

+His eyes lit, or at least looked slightly less miserable.
 "Yes, I'm sure that's it.
-The last time I dined with them, maybe three years ago, she was excited about what she'd found."
+The last time I dined with them, maybe two years ago, she was excited about what she'd found."

 Elam waited, but Bender didn't elaborate.
 He kept his voice even.
 "What, exactly, did she find?"

 "For Sheba's sake, I don't remember!
 Some kind of secret Alliance project, or something.
 I remember she said something about encrypted records that caught my attention.
 Codes are important to account security, you know."

 Elam chewed his lip.
 The AI should have been able to decrypt most cyphers, even quantum ones.
 Unless, of course, they'd been ordered not to.
 "What's here, in this settlement?"